The secondary school curriculum has two distinct phases: the broad general education (S1-S3) and the senior phase.

 A searchable directory of all schools in Scotland (including independent schools) is available to help you

 All children and young people need support to help them learn and reach their potential.
 Some children require support that is in addition to, or different from, children or young people of the same age to ensure they benefit from the educational opportunities on offer.

 If your child has an

 additional support need, the school will plan together with you, and any other appropriate agencies (for example health, social work), to meet your child's learning and support needs.
 Planning is particularly important at the different transition points, for example when preparing to move from primary to secondary school.
 It is important that schools and local authorities start

 planning for these transitions early.

-parents of children starting high school.
+Advice from for parents of children starting high school.

-parents who have a teenager.
+General information for parents who have a teenager.

-parents talk to their teenager about sex and relationships.
+Tips to help parents talk to their teenager about sex and relationships.